The Evolution Of The Seductive Shoe

 Shoes And Sexuality

 “Shoes figure prominently in stories and fairytales, including Cinderella (a highly sexualized tale in it’s more original versions), Puss ‘n’ Boots, Seven League Boots, The Wizard of Oz, The Red Shoes, and The Old Woman Who Lived In A Shoe, as well a more contemporary tales.
-Shoes and our desire for them are the objects of art, satire, museum exhibitions, [and] films.
+Shoes and our desire for them are the objects of art, satire, museum exhibitions, and films.
 And they are the objects of a growing number of histories, catalogs, essays, and tributes…As all of this attention suggests, what we wear on our feet is far from a matter of indifference or utilitarianism”

 Since the mid 14th century, fashion has faithfully continued to be influenced by popular culture.
 Designers have since skillfully broken the boundaries of gender roles and identities in clothing and footwear.
 Take for example these Oxford Pump knock offs for men.